San Jose State vs. Utah State NCAA Football Odds, Plays and Insights | November 13, 2021

 - Utah State's games this year have hit the over in 33.3% of its opportunities (three times in nine games with a set point total).

-- When Utah State puts up more than 23.0 points, it is 6-1 against the spread and 7-0 overall.
+- When Utah State scores more than 23.0 points, it is 6-1 against the spread and 7-0 overall.

-- In games that Utah State piles up more than 355.9 yards, the team is 5-2 against the spread and 6-1 overall.
+- When Utah State amasses over 355.9 yards, the team is 5-2 against the spread and 6-1 overall.

-- This season the Aggies have turned the ball over 14 times, five more than the Spartans' takeaways (9).
+- The Aggies have turned the ball over 14 times this season, five more turnovers than the Spartans have forced (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.